deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - create a subcategory by dragging the subcategory onto the category in the left column

 **21. Text: Hierarchies**
+- dates may not show up correctly if discrete, because Tableau will aggregate values over months (which may not be what you want)
+- to fix this, R-click the value in the left bar and "convert to discrete/continuous"
+- you can also create a hierarchy by right clicking a value, then "hierarchy > create hierarchy"

 **23. Video: Marks and Filters**